Caspase 3: Substrate specificity

-Mechanism
+Mechanism of catalysis

 The catalytic site of caspase-3 involves the thiol group of Cys-163 and the imidazole ring of His-121.
 His-121 stabilizes the carbonyl group of the key aspartate residue, while Cys-163 attacks to ultimately cleave the peptide bond.
 Cys-163 and Gly-238 also function to stabilize the tetrahedral transition state of the substrate-enzyme complex through hydrogen bonding.
 In vitro, caspase-3 has been found to prefer the peptide sequence DEVDG (Asp-Glu-Val-Asp-Gly) with cleavage occurring on the carboxy side of the second aspartic acid residue (between D and G).
 Caspase-3 is active over a broad pH range that is slightly higher (more basic) than many of the other executioner caspases.
 This broad range indicates that caspase-3 will be fully active under normal and apoptotic cell conditions.

+Regulation

 Activation

 Caspase-3 is activated in the apoptotic cell both by extrinsic (death ligand) and intrinsic (mitochondrial) pathways.
 The zymogen feature of caspase-3 is necessary because if unregulated, caspase activity would kill cells indiscriminately.
 As an executioner caspase, the caspase-3 zymogen has virtually no activity until it is cleaved by an initiator caspase after apoptotic signaling events have occurred.
 One such signaling event is the introduction of granzyme B, which can activate initiator caspases, into cells targeted for apoptosis by killer T cells.
 This extrinsic activation then triggers the hallmark caspase cascade characteristic of the apoptotic pathway, in which caspase-3 plays a dominant role.
 In intrinsic activation, cytochrome c from the mitochondria works in combination with caspase-9, apoptosis-activating factor 1 (Apaf-1), and ATP to process procaspase-3.
 These molecules are sufficient to activate caspase-3 in vitro, but other regulatory proteins are necessary in vivo.

 Mangosteen (Garcinia mangostana) extract has been shown to inhibit the activation of caspase 3 in B-amyloid treated human neuronal cells.